JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/configuration/factory-config.md

 ## Overview

-The factory configuration system provides a flexible mechanism to customize RotoClear camera behavior for different deployment scenarios, customers, and use cases.
+The factory configuration system provides a flexible mechanism to customize C Pro camera behavior for different deployment scenarios, customers, and use cases.
 Configuration files are embedded during the build process and control system behavior at runtime.

 ## Configuration Structure